JpOnline/Clojurescript-and-Rails-Blog/README.md

 # Clojurescript and Rails Blog

-This project concists of a mobile first design, a backend server developed in Ruby on Rails exposing an API for a frontend client in a Single Page Application (SPA) style using Clojurescript on [Re-frame](https://github.com/Day8/re-frame).
+This is a project using Ruby on Rails in the backend and Clojurescript on [Re-frame](https://github.com/Day8/re-frame) in the frontend.
+It has a mobile first design in a [PWA](https://developers.google.com/web/progressive-web-apps/) style.

 You can check it in https://jponline.github.io/Clojurescript-and-Rails-Blog/ and its devcards in https://jponline.github.io/Clojurescript-and-Rails-Blog/cards